-IHCDA is excited to launch the Indianapolis Integrated Supportive Housing Initiative, a collaborative effort with the City of Indianapolis to create approximately 500 rental units, 25% of which will be designated as integrated supportive housing to provide housing and supportive services for persons experiencing homelessness.
+On July 31, 2017, we launched the Indianapolis Integrated Supportive Housing Initiative, a collaborative effort with the City of Indianapolis to create approximately 500 rental units, 25% of which will be designated as integrated supportive housing to provide housing and supportive services for persons experiencing homelessness.

 - Click here for the Request for Qualifications (RFQ) for the Community Based Development Organization